mohitpai/journey-optimizer.en/help/using/action/consent.md

 Adobe Experience Platform allows you to easily adopt and enforce marketing policies to respect the consent preferences of your customers.
 Consent policies are defined in Adobe Experience Platform.
 Refer to [this documentation](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/user-guide.html?lang=en#consent-policy).

 In Journey Optimizer, you can apply these consent policies to your custom actions.
-For example you can define consent policies to exclude customers who have not consented to receive email, push or SMS communication.
+For example, you can define consent policies to exclude customers who have not consented to receive email, push or SMS communication.

 >[!NOTE]
 >